Tai Chi Chuan - Chigong and the Body

 Naturally made electricity

-We can naturally make a lot of electricity simply because our bodies are huge masses of atoms.
+We naturally make a lot of electricity simply because our bodies are huge masses of atoms.

-When you use your muscles or simply eat something, the metaphysical action of doing starts off with an electrical impulse (usually from the brain).
+When people use muscles or simply eat something, the metaphysical action of doing starts off with an electrical impulse (usually from the brain).

-Note: There is always a charge of electricity in the air that oscillates at different rates depending on the weather, in fair weather the air above the earth’s surface is positively charged (yang), whilst the earths surface has a negative (yin) electrical charge, and man (yang) + woman (yin) stand in between (the natural electrical charge) heaven and earth (tri gram of heaven-wiki).
+Note: There is always a charge of electricity in the ambient air which oscillates at different rates depending on the weather.
+In fair weather the air above the earth’s surface is positively charged (yang), whilst the earths surface has a negative (yin) electrical charge, and man (yang) + woman (yin) stand in between (the natural electrical charge) heaven and earth.
 Electricity in the air will always affect humans because we are in essence electrical beings.

 Muscle are constructed of proteins at a cellular level with nerves cells embedded in the muscles that are connected to the brain, and the movement nerves of a muscle can fall into two categories: